umasii/disassembler-graph-view/README.md

 # Disassembler Graph View

 Fork of https://github.com/wbkd/react-flow-example-apps/tree/main/reactflow-nextjs for the purpose of viewing the control flow of bytecode functions.
-All the code i wrote is in `src/components/Flow/getNodes.tsx`.
+All the code I wrote is in `src/components/Flow/getNodes.tsx`.

-To see the graph of a function, change the argument to `getFunctionNodes()`in `src/components/Flow/index.tsx`
+To see the graph of a function, change the argument to `getFunctionNodes()`in `src/components/Flow/index.tsx`.

 Doesn't really have code to read files right now as I can't figure out how that works with Next.JS.
 For the time being, edit `functions.js` and `branches.js` in the src directory and export the output of my disassembler.
 I plan on fixing this soon.

 Just as a disclaimer, I have no frontend experience so please don't judge this code too hard.
 Pull requests welcome.

-Doesn't yet include branches that are indicated by `N` and `I` values.
+Doesn't yet include branches that are indicated by `N` and `I` values, and the redundant branch block splitting algorithm is not as optimal as it could be.
+Specifically, there are certain ignorable cases based on the length of each block.

 ## Installation